How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 Don’t overwater your succulents with a poorly draining soil mix.
 Water sparingly, allowing the top of the soil mixture to dry out before watering again.

-This way, you can prevent fungus gnat infestations by removing potential breeding grounds from gnats developing inside old pots that were too wet for long periods.
+This way, you can prevent gnat infestations by removing potential breeding grounds from gnats developing inside old pots that were too wet for long periods.

 When repotting succulents, always use fresh potting soil that has perlite or sand added to it.

-Remove any dead leaves, flowers, or stems from your succulent regularly and keep your plant free of debris around it.
+Remove any dead leaves, flowers, or stems from your succulent regularly, and keep your plant free of debris around it.

 Keeping your succulent plant out of regularly wet areas can also prevent gnats from breeding in these areas.